damphyr/vagrant-qnx/README.md

 * Add the matadata.json file to the VM directory
 * Tar the files with tar czvf qnx65.box *.vmdk *.vmx *.vmxf *.nvram metadata.json

 To operate this box with Vagrant you will need [VMWare Workstation](http://www.vmware.com/products/workstation/) and the [VMWare provider for vagrant]() which both cost money.
-And this is still not going to work :(
+And this is still not going to work.

-Not yet anyway.
-We will need a vagrant guest plugin so that vagrant can recognise QNX as an operating system.
+You will need the vagrant-guest-qnx plugin.
+You might want to read the last part of the [yak shaving](http://www.ampelofilosofies.gr/software/2013/10/19/vagrant-guest-qnx) for gotchas (hint: look at the Vagrantfile)